unbit/uwsgi.it/CustomerQuickstart.md

 Domains are mapped to a customer, so multiple containers can use them (to implement clustering, load balancing or high availability)

 You may ask your supplier to map a domain to your account or add by yourself if you have access to its dns zone.
+In both cases you need to map the A record of the domain to the container server address.

 To get the list of domains mapped to your account: